• Skip to primary navigation

 • FAQ

-• Other Treats You'll Love
+• Other Baked Goods You'll Love

-• Pistachio Pudding Muffins
+• Pistachio Nut Muffins

 Why You'll Love This Recipe

 • They are great for breakfast, brunch, a quick snack, or even dessert!
+Their color makes them a standout from other baked goods, a perfect treat for St. Patrick's Day!

 • Bakery-style at home - These muffins are moist, high-domed and have that signature crunchy top that will rival any bake shop.
+Plus they are so quick and easy to make!

 Ingredient Notes